 Regulations exist to ensure food businesses take appropriate steps to control food safety risks before products are placed on the market.
 To support food safety management, we apply a ‘farm-to-fork’ approach; to try to ensure contamination is minimised as much as possible during the production and processing of food before it reaches the kitchen.
-We’re also promoting good food hygiene practices through the development of guidance for Scottish food businesses and caterers; and advice to help consumers understand the risks and keep themselves and their families safe.
+We also promote good food hygiene practices through the development of guidance for Scottish food businesses and caterers; and we also provide consumer guidance.
 All of our work is supported by research to ensure all of our strategies and interventions are effectively targeted and evidence based.

 Main causes of foodborne illness in Scotland

-In Scotland it is estimated there are 43,000 cases of foodborne illness with 5,800 GP presentations and 500 hospital admissions.
-We’re working closely with the Food Standards Agency and Scottish partners such as Health Protection Scotland to target the pathogens which cause the highest number of cases of foodborne illness.
+Foodborne illness is most frequently caused by the consumption of food which has become contaminated with harmful microbiological agents, or pathogens, including bacteria and viruses.
+In Scotland, it is estimated there are 43,000 cases of foodborne illness annually, with 5,800 GP presentations and 500 hospital admissions.
+FSS works closely with the Food Standards Agency (FSA) and Scottish partners such as Health Protection Scotland (HPS) to target the bacterial and viral pathogens which cause the highest number of cases of foodborne illness.

-VTEC is an important public health challenge in Scotland, as it continues to cause outbreaks of infection, severe illness and, in some cases, death, particularly among the very young.
-Clinical aspects of infection VTEC can be asymptomatic, or cause a spectrum of illness ranging from mild diarrhoea, bloody diarrhoea and haemorrhagic colitis.
-Haemolytic uraemic syndrome (HUS), a consequence of VTEC which can lead to kidney failure is more likely in those aged under 16 or over 60 years.
+STEC is an important public health challenge in Scotland, as it continues to cause outbreaks of infection, severe illness and, in some cases, death, particularly among the very young.
+Clinical aspects of infection STEC infection can be asymptomatic, or cause a spectrum of illness ranging from mild diarrhoea, bloody diarrhoea and haemorrhagic colitis.
+Haemolytic uraemic syndrome (HUS), a consequence of STEC which can lead to kidney failure is more likely in those aged under 16 or over 60 years.

-With over 200 cases of E. coli O157 each year, Scotland has consistently recorded the highest rates of infection per 100,000 head of population in the UK since the late 1980s.
 Non-domestic animals, particularly ruminants, are the main reservoir of the organism, which rarely causes disease in livestock.
-Infection occurs when humans ingest organisms originating from animal faeces, most directly by contact with grazing animals or their environments, or contaminated food or water.
+Infection occurs when humans ingest organisms originating from animal faeces, most directly by contact with grazing animals, their environments or contaminated food or water.

-Due to the long incubation period for Listeria monocytogenes (up to 90 days) it is difficult to determine the key sources of infection from traditional epidemiological methods.
-However, there have been outbreaks in hospitals that have been attributed to sandwiches.
-Also, sampling of foodstuffs undertaken by local authorities have shown listeria to be present in smoked salmon, cheeses and cooked sliced meats.
+Due to the long incubation period for Listeria monocytogenes (up to 90 days) it is difficult to determine the key sources of infection.
+However, listeria bacteria has been found in a range of chilled ready to eat foods including pre-packed sandwiches, pate, smoked salmon, soft cheeses and cooked sliced meats.

 It is also a priority for us to ensure information about risk and avoidance is communicated effectively so listeriosis can be prevented among high-risk groups.
-We have been working with FSA to provide guidance for staff with responsibility for providing food in hospitals, nursing homes, etc. to allow them to identify and manage the critical control points specific to controlling Listeria in the food supply chain, with the ultimate aim of reducing the risk of vulnerable groups contracting listeriosis in these settings.
+We have collaborated with FSA to provide guidance for staff with responsibility for providing food in care settings to allow them to identify and manage the risks that are specific to Listeria in the food supply chain, with the ultimate aim of reducing the risk of vulnerable groups contracting listeriosis in these settings.

 Salmonella can cause illness through a number of routes including contaminated food, environmental exposure, or transmission from infected animals.

-The virus which is most commonly linked to food is norovirus, which is also known as ‘winter vomiting disease’, although it can occur at any time of year.
-Infection usually causes a mild, short lived illness (which usually lasts 12-60 hours) characterised by sudden onset nausea followed by projectile vomiting and diarrhoea.
-Dehydration may occur and hospital treatment is sometimes necessary, particularly for those at the extremes of age.
+The virus which is most commonly linked to food is norovirus, which is also known as the ‘winter vomiting disease’, although it can occur at any time of year.
+Infection usually causes a mild, short lived illness (which lasts 12-60 hours) characterised by sudden onset nausea followed by projectile vomiting and diarrhoea.
+Dehydration may occur and hospital treatment is sometimes necessary, particularly for the young and elderly.

 Norovirus is highly infectious, and person-to-person spread accounts for a high proportion of cases, with outbreaks common in semi-closed settings including carehomes, schools, nurseries, hotels and cruise ships.
-However norovirus infection can also occur through contact with contaminated environments; eating food which has been grown in or treated with contaminated water (e.g. shellfish or fresh produce); or by infected food handlers.
-The true contribution made by food to the rates of norovirus infection in Scotland is currently unknown, and FSA is funding a large programme of research to improve understanding in this area.
+However, norovirus infection can also occur through contact with contaminated environments or eating food which has been grown in or treated with contaminated water (e.g. shellfish or fresh produce).
+FSS are currently participating in the EU baseline survey of norovirus in oysters.
+Additionally, norovirus can be passed on by an infected food handlers and therefore those working in the food industry should adhere to the Fitness to work guidance.

 Other causes of foodborne illness